Navigating Depression and Anxiety Attacks as a Mom

 Anxiety attacks, often referred to as panic attacks, are intense episodes of fear and anxiety.
 They can manifest in physical symptoms like rapid heartbeat, shortness of breath, and even a sense of impending doom.
 The unpredictability of these attacks can be especially challenging for moms.

-My Personal Journey with Depression and Anxiety Attacks
+My Personal Journey with Struggles and Panic Attacks

-In this chapter, I will share my personal experience, the signs that made me realize I needed help, and the challenges I faced as a mother.
+In this chapter, I’ll share my personal experience, the signs that made me realize I needed help, and the challenges I faced as a mother.

 Seeking Help and Acceptance